Back to School & Health Tips To Ease The Way | Amoils.comtweet

 Pack a healthy lunch (and one that your child will actually eat) in a BPA and lead-free lunch box or bag.
-In an article on NaturalNews, the writer suggested the traffic light model for children’s lunches.
+NaturalNews.com suggests the traffic light model for children’s lunches.

 Green for Go – all the fruits, veggies, whole grain products, nuts and organic meats and dairy – suggestions include organic blueberries, strawberries, graqpes, apples, a hardboiled egg, peanut butter or cheese sandwiches on whole grain bread, yoghurt (for a daily probiotic), nuts, trail mix, organic chips, carrot sticks or cheese sticks.

 Yellow for Caution – the ones you should be more careful about including in the lunch box – desserts, baked goods and juices and…

 Red for Stop – those you should avoid at all costs – sodas, foods with artificial coloring, flavoring or sweetening and processed foods.

 Be aware that many classrooms are declared “peanut or nut free zones” because of child allergies so that cuts out some of your options.
 Add a re-usable bottle of purified water and a small ice pack to keep the whole packed lunch cool and fresh both in hot weather and when the classroom is heated.

 Try to pack your children’s lunches the night before to save time and stress during the morning rush.

 Don’t forget those outside sources of foods and beverages